JiwaFinancials/RosedaleCustomerPortal/README.md

 @reboot . /home/YourUsername/startportal.sh
 ```

-then CTRL-X and Y to save and exit.
+then CTRL-X and then answer Y to save and exit.

 Reboot the machine and ensure that https://portal.domain.com is accessible.